See if you can guess which year group he is in...

 Good use of silence at the end, try fading out the wind sample.

-sample as it cuts out quite early.
+Try extending the magic sample as it cuts out quite early.
 Also this could be faded out and made louder.

-sample being in the piece throughout; the wind sample should also fade in gradually to help build tension.
+We love the wind sample being in the piece throughout; the wind sample should also fade in gradually to help build tension.

-timbre on the ostinato, it sounds a little squelchy and should sound more mysterious.
+Think about your choice of timbre on the ostinato, it sounds a little squelchy and should sound more mysterious.

 The accelerando works well with that choice of notes in the ostinato and the staccato way that those notes are played.
 The crescendo should peak at forte earlier and start to fade back to piano to prepare for the silence.